devnulli/devnulli/README.md

 Right now, I live deep in that legacy world.
 When I entered my current job, I was SHOCKED!
 When I saw the first code lines, my first instinct was (literally) to stand up, and quit right away.
 I would never accept working in that environment.
 With that multi million € piece of worthless crap, sold as a success to the stakeholders...

 Next thing I remember, I had a talk with my boss, and what can I say.
-He said something in the effect of: "Yes, I heard it's not that good."
-Then he said, "We wanna tackle that.
+He said something in the effect of.
+"Well?
+How do you like it here?".
+And I think I said something like "I have never seen anything that bad before, in 13 years of my Software-Engineering career".
+"Yes, I heard it's not that good." he said, pretty pragmatic about it.
+"We wanna tackle that.
 We need people who see the problem." --- Ok, I said.
 I want to help.

 ### OH MY GOD ###

 Why did I say that?
 My opinion about that software is somewhere between "delete it" and "sue the creators"...
 Shall I stay and fight?
-WTF, I dont'know.
+YES!
+Tell you why.

-Shall I shake head and move on to something else?
+Could I just shake my head and move on to something else?
+I could do that.
+But I would miss a huge story.
+Everyone can produce good and clean code in a good and clean environment.
+We learn that fast.
+But.. somewhere in my belly I felt, that I would miss hell of a story, if i take the easy way out now.

-I chose the first option..
+So I chose the first option..
 And I learned to love my job.
 Not for the coding (not yet).
 It's god damn legacy hell..
 BUT:

 I LOVE that In my current job, I currently have a huge chance to try and move something big from full legacy to state of the art, and write down my experiences and stories I encounter on that road.
 A chance, I will never get again in my life.
 So.
 I stayed.